This post contains affiliate links.

 Orzo is one of those foods that I kind of… forget about.
 It might be because I’m a veggie pasta (aka zucchini or squash) gal through and through, so orzo just sort of slips through the cracks as I gravitate toward what I’m used to.

 But this week, I remembered about its magic and dove right in to create some delicious butternut vegan orzo.
-Orzo itself is a form of pasta that essentially looks like big grains of rice.
+Orzo itself is a variety of pasta that essentially looks like big grains of rice.
 And let’s just say, it’s quite the flavorful grain.

 For this dish we’re cooking it up and serving it alongside juicy butternut squash and a large assortment of sautéed veggies.
 Finally, we’ll top it with feta for a creamy touch that makes the entire side dish complete!